ananya-gta/cafe-website/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Screenshots
 #### > This is the landing page of the cafeteria website.
-Customers are greeted with a welcoming interface displaying our cafe's logo and a popular menu of the cafe.
+Customers are greeted with a welcoming interface displaying the cafe's logo and a popular menu of the cafe.

 ![Home Page](/static/screenshots/home.jpeg)